Wonder Woman has landed

 The most anticipated superhero movie of the year, beyond my household, has finally landed.
 Wonder Woman’s origin story has been anticipated one trailer after the next, showcasing easily the most exhilarating fight scenes in any of the comics-turned-movie universes so far.
 Led by a woman in direction and in action, the film allows the DC Universe to remind Marvel why, in spite of their darker stories, they hold the road: their main female superhero is the embodiment of female power.

 And does Gal Gadot plays that cart well.
-With a smirk appropriately appearing like a pleasureable pride in her battling services to justice, she takes all the challenges, being every woman, compassionate, strong, naive, knowledgeable, believer hardworking and dedicated.
-And like the craddle that a woman is for humanity, so is she every human, woman and man alike, all that can be, all the possibilities of every woman at birth, everything that the challenges of life sometimes punch out of us, dusting of the innocence and the hope.
+With a smirk appropriately appearing like a pleasureable pride in her battling services to justice, she takes all the challenges, being every woman, compassionate, strong, naive, knowledgeable, believer, hardworking and dedicated.
+And like the craddle that a woman is for humanity, so is she every human, woman and man alike, all that can be, all the possibilities of everyone at birth, everything that the challenges of life sometimes punch out of us, dusting off the innocence and the hope little by little.

 Hollywood faux pas

 But Hollywood did not stop there.
 The real annoyance was still to come.
 The villains’ monologue, maybe to justify itself, was given an upgrade.
 It was no longer just about blabbing their plans, weeping about their past, seeking a worthy accomplice to their crime.
 In fact those were all used maybe as a tremplin to the finale.
 Yes, you guessed it, the villain had more to talk about.
-This time, probably in am attempt to fairness, he will blurt out the true nature of his opponent, like revealing the weapon she truly is, the power she truly has, even without having secured her collaboration.
+This time, probably in an attempt to fairness, he will blurt out the true nature of his opponent, revealing the weapon she truly is, the power she actually has, even after failing to secure her collaboration.
 Was Zeus murmuring in his ears to suggest delays?
-Was ex-machina the muse of plot holes?
+Is ex-machina the muse of plot holes?